INDIANAPOLIS - Adam Vinatieri still has it. Donald Brown does, too.

-Indy (8-4) now has a three-game lead in the division race with four to play and owns the first tiebreaker thanks to a season sweep of the Titans (5-7).
-The Colts can wrap up their eighth division crown in 11 seasons with one more win, one more Titans loss or a tie by either team.
+Indy (8-4) has a three-game lead over the Titans (5-7) with four left and a sweep of the season series.
+The Colts can wrap up their eighth AFC South title in 11 seasons with one more win, one more Titans loss or a tie by either team.

 Without him, the Colts might be lamenting their first back-to-back losses since December 2011.

-He had the Titans in scoring position again on their next series, until NFL sacks leader Robert Mathis broke free for a strip sack.
-Jerrell Freeman scooped up the loose ball and ran it back to the Titans 32.
+Then, after taking the 14-12 lead, Fitzpatrick had the Titans in scoring position again until NFL sacks leader Robert Mathis stripped him of the ball.
+Jerrell Freeman scooped it up and ran it to the Titans 32.
 Four plays later, Vinatieri hit the 49-yarder to give Indy the lead for good.

-Fitzpatrick was picked off two more times and Brown finally sealed it with his strong run up the middle.
+Fitzpatrick was picked off two more times before Brown sealed it with his strong run up the middle.